spockframework/spock/docs/interaction_based_testing.rst

 Stubbing
 --------

-Stubbing is the act of "programming" collaborators to exhibit a certain behavior.
-When stubbing a method, you don't care if and how many times the method is going to be called; you just want it to return some value (or perform some side effect) *whenever* it gets called.
+Stubbing is the act of making collaborators respond to method calls in a certain way.
+When stubbing a method, you don't care if and how many times the method is going to be called; you just want it to return some value, or perform some side effect, *whenever* it gets called.

 For the sake of demonstrating stubbing, let's modify the ``Subscriber``'s ``receive`` method to return a status code that tells if the subscriber was able to process the message::